-Soyini is a teacher and also a parent with two contributes to the groups overall strategic approach and direction.
-Soyini also provides one on one system navigations support to families who contact PoBC and are looking for advice on managing concerns or systemic barriers within the education system
+Soyini is a teacher and a parent who contributes to the group’s overall strategic approach and direction.
+Soyini also provides one-on-one systems navigation support to families who contact PoBC and are looking for advice on managing concerns or systemic barriers within the education system

 Tracy Thomas Elleston

 Tracy is a Registered Social Worker with the OCSWSSW and has been a practicing social worker for over 17 years.
-With experience in Children’s Mental Health, Addictions, Child Welfare and private practice, Tracy is dedicated to serving children and families of colour, and in particular, assist in ameliorating the social-emotional and mental health challenges created by Anti-black racism.
+With experience in Children’s Mental Health, Addictions, Child Welfare and private practice, Tracy is dedicated to serving children and families of colour, and assisting in ameliorating the social-emotional and mental health challenges created by anti-Black racism.

 Gregory Hines is a small business owner, community support worker, politician, husband and father of four with deep roots in Markham—Stouffville.
 A passionate supporter of the arts, Gregory has operated DOAHL Dance Academy in Markham for the past decade.
-Gregory has also worked with and advocated for adults with adults with intellectual disabilities, children with mental health challenges as well as at-risk youth
+Gregory has also worked with and advocated for adults with intellectual disabilities, children with mental health challenges, as well as at-risk youth

 Malaika Leacock is a Trinidad-born, Toronto-raised teacher, wife and mother.
 With decades of experience in GTA schools, she is passionate about culturally responsive and reflective pedagogy within an anti-oppressive framework.

-Amanda Logan is a first generation Canadian, of Jamaican heritage, a wife, and mother to two children in the public school system.
-She comes from a family of Educators, and holds a strong belief in the need for advocacy for Black children and their families in navigating barriers commonly faced within the school system.
+Amanda Logan is a first-generation Canadian of Jamaican heritage, a wife, and a mother to two children in the public school system.
+She comes from a family of Educators and holds a strong belief in the need for advocacy for Black children and their families in navigating barriers commonly faced within the school system.

-Josie is a Social Worker, counsellor, Professor at Seneca College, facilitator of mental health psycho-educational programs and Social activist.
-Josie has an interest in Intergenerational and cultural trauma, human rights, anti-oppression and equity.
+Josie is a Social Worker, counsellor, Professor at Seneca College, facilitator of mental health psycho-educational programs and social activist.
+Josie has an interest in intergenerational and cultural trauma, human rights, anti-oppression, and equity.
 Josie holds a Master of Social Work degree from University at Buffalo with a focus in Trauma Informed Care.
-Josie currently works as a Mental Health Case Manager assisting vulnerable individuals with mental health and Intellectual disabilities, who have been impacted by homelessness, race and ethnicity, physical abilities, socioeconomic issues and trauma.
+Josie currently works as a Mental Health Case Manager assisting vulnerable individuals with mental health and intellectual disabilities, who have been impacted by homelessness, race and ethnicity, physical abilities, socioeconomic issues, and trauma.
 Josie is currently is the Chair of the York Regional Police Community Advisory Council (PCAC) where she has created and facilitated social justice and human Rights and hate crime prevention youth initiatives.
-Josie is also an executive member of York Region Alliance of African Canadian Communities (YRAACC).
+Josie is an executive member of York Region Alliance of African Canadian Communities (YRAACC).
 Josie also sits as the Membership Outreach/Engagement Lead on the Social Planning Council of York Region and also on the Steering Committee for the Youth Homelessness Prevention & Housing Stabilization Strategy of York Region.

 Claudette Howell Rutherford